Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### More sample code

-See the [Sample README][sample_readme] for several code snippets illustrating common patterns used in the Form Recognizer Python API.
+See the [Sample README][sample_readme] for several code snippets illustrating common patterns used in the Document Intelligence (previously Form Recognizer) Python API.

 ### Additional documentation

-For more extensive documentation on Azure Cognitive Services Form Recognizer, see the [Form Recognizer documentation][python-fr-product-docs] on docs.microsoft.com.
+For more extensive documentation on Azure AI Document Intelligence, see the [Document Intelligence documentation][python-fr-product-docs] on docs.microsoft.com.

 ## Contributing